eProsima/Integration-Service-docs/docs/xml-config-file.rst

 In our example, the combination of *shapes_projection* and *shapes_stereo* is a bidirectional bridge, as well as, *shapes_protocol* and *protocol_shapes*.

-A combination of both logics :ref:`RTPS to Other protocol` and :ref:`Other procotol to RTPS` applies here.
+A combination of both logics :ref:`RTPS to Other protocol` and :ref:`Other protocol to RTPS` applies here.
 The example `TIS_NGSIv2 <https://github.com/eProsima/FIROS2/tree/master/examples/TIS_NGSIv2>`__ of FIROS2 uses a
 bridge of this type.